Adopted August 18, 2009

 The underwater hockey players of the San Francisco Sea Lions Underwater Hockey Club, in order to form a better organization, advance their common goals in the development of underwater hockey and secure the opportunity to play underwater hockey for anyone so willing; do hereby establish this Charter for the San Francisco Sea Lions Underwater Hockey Club.

-The San Francisco Sea Lions Underwater Hockey Club is committed to providing an inclusive and welcoming environment for all members of our community and to ensuring that access to participation is based on physical health and abilities.
+The San Francisco Sea Lions Underwater Hockey Club (SFUWH) is committed to providing an inclusive and welcoming environment for all members of our community and to ensuring that access to participation is based on physical health and abilities.
 Consistent with this principle and applicable laws, it is therefore the policy of this Club not to discriminate in offering access to its educational programs and activities, or with respect to conditions on the basis of race, color, gender, national origin, age, religion, creed, disability, veteran's status, sexual orientation, gender identity or gender expression.

 A club member is a person who has paid their annual club and society dues.

 Attend all practices.

 Cast one vote during Steering Committee selection and general club votes.

 Represent the club as a member of a competitive team at tournaments.

 Provide feedback to the Steering Committee on club policies.

 Participate in club discussions online and in person.